Major in Political Science (B.A.)

 Courses may be drawn from any offerings in the 5 tracks or any other courses in PSC, IR, ECO, HIS, or PHL.
 Courses from fields other than these can be used only with special approval from the Director of Undergraduate Studies.

 Select any 2 W-designated courses in IR or PSC.
 Included in the 12 courses listed above.
+No more than 1 of these courses may be used to satisfy the writing requirement in a second or third major.

 Select at least 1 Team Learning course.
 Included in the 12 courses listed above.
 Options include research seminars, experiential learning, supervised teaching, independent study, directed research, senior honors project, and internships.